Eleanor Pairman: Personal life

 On 10 August 1922, Pairman married Bancroft Huntington Brown (1894-1974) at Roselea, the Pairman home in Broomieknowe, Scotland and afterwards assumed the name Eleanor P. Brown, becoming widely known as Nora Brown'.
 Her husband was a Harvard graduate student who had also received his PhD in 1922.
 Together, they had four children, John Pairman (b.
 1923), Barbara (1925-1979), Joanna (1935-1935), and Margaret Wylde (b.
 1937).
-Her two surviving children (Joanna died as a baby) went on to earn doctorates of their own.
+Two of her three surviving children (Joanna died as a baby) went on to earn doctorates of their own.

-Pairman passed away after a long battle with breast cancer on 14 September 1973, at the age of 77, in White River Junction, Vermont.
+Pairman died after a long battle with breast cancer on 14 September 1973, at the age of 77, in White River Junction, Vermont.
 She was survived by her husband, two sisters, three children, seven grandchildren, and one great-granddaughter.
-Her husband passed away the following year.
+Her husband died the following year.

 Selected publications

 Pairman authored or co-authored several peer-reviewed papers during her career, including: